 Additionally, it will provide a more detailed breakdown of the following:

 - Closing Costs.
 Including Origination Charges, Services Borrower Did Not Shop For, and Services Borrower Did Shop For

 - Other Costs.
 Including Taxes and Other Government Fees, Prepaids, Initial Escrow Payment at Closing and Other costs.

 - Summaries of Transactions.
 Which details both Borrower's and Seller's cash flows.

 - Loan Disclosures.
 Which describes any additional information about the loan, including the finance charges to be paid over the loan term and Annual Percentage Rate.

 You should contact your closing agent one week before closing to ask who will be sending the document and how you’ll be receiving it.
 It may come via postal services, email, or you may be required to download it from their website.

 Compare the Closing Disclosure to the most recent Loan Estimate and make sure it matches your Closing Disclosure.
 Also, carefully review your Closing Disclosure during this time to make sure you understand it fully, allowing yourself time to ask any questions you may have.
-Some fees will change by small increments, which is normal, though some fees may change substantially.
-If you are surprised by some of the changes, don’t hesitate to question them.
-If anything is different from what you were expecting, especially regarding your loan, make sure to ask questions and demand answers before you close.
+Some fees may change, which is normal.
+If anything is different from what you were expecting, especially regarding your loan, make sure to ask questions before you close.